szynszyliszys/repaintless/README.md

 <div class="element-animated slide-from-top infinite"> I will do that forever to drive you crazy! </div>
 ```

+## Customization

+For now there is no gulp task for that.
+To get few out of all animations you need to edit [repaintless.scss](https://github.com/szynszyliszys/repaintless/blob/master/app/scss/repaintless.scss) file and leave there @import declarations for wanted animations only.
+After that use gulp build task to create css file.

+You can also easily change the offset value for animated elements.
+Each animation has its own scss  variable in the same file, right at the top.
+Names always follow the key $animation-name-offset: value;

 ## List of animations

 All possible animations are listed here.
 Some of them are looped by default and it is always mentioned next to the name.
 Hopefully the list of animations will get longer and longer.